 The spy authority, known as Section 702 of the Foreign Intelligence Surveillance Act, is a 2008 law authorizing the government to monitor the communications of foreigners abroad without a warrant.

-“Congress wants me to do it,” he said.
+“Congress wants me to do it,” Mr. Trump said.
 “Let’s see what happens.
 It’s very important for our military.”

 However, the official said the executive order could not provide 702 certifications, which are submitted by the attorney general and the director of national intelligence to allow surveillance of non-U.S. persons located abroad.